newrelic/terraform-provider-newrelic/website/docs/r/alert_channel.html.markdown

     * `auth_type` - (Optional) Specifies an authentication method for use with a channel.
 Supported by the `webhook` channel type.
 Only HTTP basic authentication is currently supported via the value `BASIC`.
     * `auth_username` - (Optional) Specifies an authentication username for use with a channel.
 Supported by the `webhook` channel type.
     * `headers` - (Optional) A map of key/value pairs that represents extra HTTP headers to be sent along with the webhook payload.
+    * `headers_string` - (Optional) Use instead of `headers` if the desired payload is more complex than a list of key/value pairs (e.g. a set of headers that makes use of nested objects).
+The value provided should be a valid JSON string with escaped double quotes.
+Conflicts with `headers`.
     * `payload` - (Optional) A map of key/value pairs that represents the webhook payload.
 Must provide `payload_type` if setting this argument.
+    * `payload_string` - (Optional) Use instead of `payload` if the desired payload is more complex than a list of key/value pairs (e.g. a payload that makes use of nested objects).
+The value provided should be a valid JSON string with escaped double quotes.
+Conflicts with `payload`.
     * `payload_type` - (Optional) Can either be `application/json` or `application/x-www-form-urlencoded`.
 The `payload_type` argument is _required_ if `payload` is set.
   * `pagerduty`
     * `service_key` - (Required) Specifies the service key for integrating with Pagerduty.